miguelsalesvieira/solid-flow/README.md

 ## Examples

+You can run the examples on your local machine and tinker with them or if you simply want to have a look, you can go directly to the [demo page](https://solidflowdemo.netlify.app/).
 To run the examples first make sure your've gone trough all the steps explained in [development](#development).
 Once you've got that set up then go to the examples directory

 ```bash